hellosmallkat/CSC_305_final_project/CONDUCT.md

 due the Thursday before the meeting

 ## Participation
 Information will be shared through Discord and the project board will keep track of who is doing what.
+Members will post when they have completed their assignment and complete daily check-ins on what is being done.

 ### Participation Refusal
 Check in if there is something preventing participation and if not talk with the scrum master.
-If the issue is not resolved promptly, take it up the the Product Manager
+If the issue is not resolved promptly, take it up with the Product Manager

+## Conversational Courtesies
+Everyone will be given an opportunity to share their thoughts and speak during meetings, the SCRUM master will keep track of making sure people do not talk over others.

+## Enforcement/Feedback
+The SCRUM master is the main person in charge of making sure the code of conduct is followed but everyone is in charge of following the rules of the agreement.
+In this agreement, honesty is desired if someone if breaking the rules or needs to receive feedback.

+## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 2.1, available at [https://www.contributor-covenant.org/version/2/1/code_of_conduct.html][v2.1].